dalong0514/readnotes/20210102原文复制/2021159Plato-and-the-Nerd/2021159Plato-and-the-Nerd0801.md

 Nevertheless, if an interactive program is interacting with the physical world (i.e., the program is part of a cyberphysical system; see chapter 6 ), then the timing of the actions of the program will affect the overall behavior of the system.
 Such a program is clearly not a Turing computation because Turing's model includes no notion of time.
 The timing of the program's actions must be considered part of its「output」because the timing affects the behavior of the system.
 But Turing's model includes no notion of time, so the behavior is not expressible within his model.
 For such interactive programs, Wegner was clearly correct that they are not algorithmic.

 An interactive program may be interacting with another interactive program.
-These two programs may even be executing on the same machine if the machine is capable of multitasking, 3 as most modern computers are.
+These two programs may even be executing on the same machine if the machine is capable of multitasking, [3] as most modern computers are.
 Such a pair of programs is said to be concurrent .
 Again, the timing of actions may affect the overall behavior, so Turing's model requires some extension to include such systems.

 Robin Milner, who appeared in chapter 5 as the author of the ML programming language, in his Turing Award lecture in 1975, observed that concurrent programs cannot be modeled simply as functions from inputs to outputs, as (halting) Turing machines can be.
 Their chunks can be modeled as such functions but not their overall behavior.

 So Wegner and Milner argue that modern computers can do things that a universal Turing machine cannot do, at least when a program is viewed holistically.
 Their arguments continue to be debated, but even if you accept them, modern computers, even if you endow them with unbounded memory, are still not universal machines.
 They still cannot do many things.
 In fact, I will show that there are vastly more things that a computer cannot do than things a computer can do.
 The reason is quite simple: the number of possible computer programs is much smaller than the number of things we might want to do.
 This is true even if we limit ourselves to implementing decision functions and much more obviously true if we consider functions where timing matters.
 Even in the limited case of decision functions, there are vastly more decision functions that neither a computer nor a Turing machine can compute than decision functions they can compute.
 Decision functions that cannot be realized by software on a computer are said to be「undecidable.」

+[1] Later, like Claude Shannon, Alan Turing worked on cryptography during World War II.
+Turing played a central role in intercepting German communications that were encrypted using a machine called the Enigma.
+Turing led a troubled life, including being prosecuted for homosexual acts in 1952, which were illegal in the United Kingdom at the time.
+In 1954, he took his own life at age 41.
+In his few short years, however, he transformed the landscape of computing.
+The highest honor in computer science, the Turing Award, is named after him.

+[2] If you accept a strong form of digital physics (see section 8.4 ), then every process in the physical world does, in fact, proceed in a sequence of discrete steps.
+But for most purposes, at the macroscale at which we interact with the physical world, this does not provide a useful model of physical processes.

+[3] Multitasking means that the computer executes several programs at once rather than completing one program before executing the next one.
+Without multitasking, a computer could only ever execute at most one nonhalting program.
+The word「multitasking」has even spread into the vernacular to refer to humans simultaneously handling more than one task.

 8.1 通用机器？